hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/historian.md

 # {{site.data.conrefs.composer_full}} Historian

-The {{site.data.conrefs.composer_full}} Historian is a specialized registry which records successful transactions, including the participants and identities that submitted them.
+The {{site.data.conrefs.composer_full}} Historian is a specialised registry which records successful transactions, including the participants and identities that submitted them.
 The historian stores transactions as `HistorianRecord` assets, which are defined in the {{site.data.conrefs.composer_full}} system namespace.

 The historian registry is a {{site.data.conrefs.composer_full}} system-level entity.
 To refer to the historian registry as a resource for access control the historian must be referenced as: `org.hyperledger.composer.system.HistorianRecord`.